openmsr/CAD_to_OpenMC/README.md

    <dt>verbose</dt>
       <dd>Output lots of information from the mesher backends.</dd>
 </dl>

+## meshing backends
+At present three different backends exist for CAD_to_OpenMC: 'gmsh', 'stl', 'stl2'.
+It is possible to add another backend should another meshing library become available.

+### gmsh
+The inner workings of this backend is basically a simple call to gmsh to create a 2D-mesh of the entire geometry.
+This has the advantage that inhenrently boundary curves are meshed only once, meaning that in theory, they can be made to account for shared surfaces without unwanted artefacts.
+At its present stage however there may be problems with leakage when performing transport calculation on geometries with shared surfaces.
+A significant drawback todoing the entire geometry all at once, is that for larger geometries memory requirements may be prohibitive.

+### stl
+The stl backend takes a different approach.
+Instead each solid object in a step geometry is triangulated on its own.
+The triangulation itself is performed by calls to the underlying OpenCASCADE-library through the python layer cadquery.
+This procedure sidesteps the problem with large geometries, as each object in handled on its own.
+Objects cannot overlap however, and just as the case is for the gmsh-backend, surfaces should not be coincident.

+### stl2
+As its name implies the stl2 backend builds on concepts from the stl backend.
+However a major difference lies in the fact that objects can now have coincident surfaces.
+This is achieved by splitting the tringulation operation further and instead perform it in a face-by-face manner.
+This way we may skip the operation is one face (or surface) is a part of two solids.
+Furthermore, when the surfaces are assembled into a h5m datafile, the surfaces may be appropriately flagged such that transport algorithms can handle moving from one to another.
+If this is important for your problem, then this is the backend you should use.

 # Advanced example
 For a more advanced example of the use of CAD_to_OpenMC and OpenMC we may turn to the Zero Power Reactor Experiment.
 This was a full-scale reactor experiment that was carried out at Oak Rodge TN in the 1960's.
 Copenhagen Atomics provides a CAD-drawn model of this experiment, extracted from the original reports and drawings from the original experiment, in the form of a step-file.
 To get access simply clone the zpre github repository and run the scripts: